NREL/BESTEST-GSR/README.md

 ### Purpose of Repository

 The purpose of this repository is to generate BESTEST test case models, run simulations, and populate data for ASHRAE Standard 140 reporting spreadsheets for EnergyPlus based whole building simulation tools.
+It was originally setup for 2014 version of Standard 140.
+In May of 2022 it was updated to the 2020 version of Standard 140.
+This update included updates and additions to existing test suites, the bulk of which was in Section 5.2 (Building Thermal Envelope and Fabric Load Tests).
+We did not add Section 5.5 Airside HVAC Equipment Performance, but we hope to add that later in 2022.
+At some point we also hope to add Section 5.2.4 ground modeling, which is currently excluded.

 ### Supported Tools